 - notify Acuigen if they are not currently complying with any of the requirements of this Code of Ethical Business Practices and present a business plan to ensure such compliance is achieved within a reasonable period of time

-- ensure that their workforce (including those not directly employed e.g. agency staff, contractors and subcontractors) are aware of this Code of Ethical Business Practices and provide them with the appropriate training to comply with this Code; and
+- ensure that their workforce (including those not directly employed by us e.g. agency staff, contractors and subcontractors) is aware of this Code of Ethical Business Practices and provide them with the appropriate training to comply with this Code; and

 - where appropriate, seek to obtain from their own suppliers, a commitment to comply with this Code of Conduct.